Year 1800-1849

 Actually, Darwin's so-called 'Gigantic Blunder' was not the fact that he made a flawed interpretation of his observations and arrived at a wrong geological explanation, being carried away as he was by a new and important idea about tectonic uplift.
 This happens all the time when new interpretations are put forward, and should simply be considered an integral part of scientific progress.
 His really 'Gigantic Blunder' was the sad fact that he in the process allowed himself to ridicule other fellow scientists, just because he believed (wrongly) himself to be driven by a superior hypothesis and have sufficient physical understanding of all relevant processes in nature.

-Today the Parallel Roads of Glen Roy is seen as textbook examples of shorelines created along an ice-dammed lake filling the valley, when it about 12.000 years ago became blocked at the lower end by an advancing glacier.
+Today the Parallel Roads of Glen Roy is seen as a textbook example of shorelines created along an ice-dammed lake filling the valley, when it about 12.000 years ago became blocked at the lower end by an advancing glacier.
 This glacier advance was caused by a sudden period of climatic cooling at the end of the last ice age.
 This climatic reversal is today known as the Younger Dryas or the Greenland Stadial 1.
 In Scotland it is locally better known as the Loch Lomond Readvance.

 Click here to jump back to the list of contents.